- February 14, 2020

 "Finding the Soul Orb" is a first-person puzzle-adventure game set in a mystical world.
 As the player, you journey through various levels to find and return the Soul Orb to its rightful place.
 Along the way, you'll encounter unique puzzles, solve intricate mechanisms, and discover hidden secrets.
 The game features atmospheric visuals and challenging gameplay to keep you engaged throughout the adventure.

-- The inclusion of combat elements, such as using a crossbow to shoot werewolves, adds a new dynamic to the traditional walking simulator format.
+- The introduction of combat and puzzles adds variety to the traditional walking simulator format.

-- The story is often criticized for being dull, repetitive, and poorly written, with anachronistic dialogue that detracts from immersion.
+- The story is often confusing and poorly written, detracting from the overall experience.

 “I won't spoil anything that happens after that, but the exposition given is incredibly repetitive, and about 2/3 of the way through, the story starts becoming vaguer and vaguer until you're not sure what's going on.”